 The gram-negative intracellular bacterium Coxiella burnetii.

 Approximately half of acute infections are mild or asymptomatic.
 Incubation period is typically 2–3 weeks but may be shorter after exposure to large numbers of organisms.
-The most common presentation of acute infection is a mild, self-limiting influenzalike illness, with pneumonia or hepatitis in more severe acute infections.
+The most common presentation of acute infection is a self-limiting influenzalike illness, with pneumonia or hepatitis in more severe acute infections.
 Chronic infections occur primarily in patients with preexisting cardiac valvulopathies, vascular abnormalities, or immunosuppression.
 Women infected during pregnancy are at high risk for adverse pregnancy outcomes unless treated.
 The most common manifestations of chronic disease are endocarditis and endovascular infections.

 Serologic evidence of a 4-fold rise in phase II IgG by indirect immunofluorescent assay (IFA) between paired sera taken 3–4 weeks apart is the gold standard for diagnosis of acute infection.
 A single high serum phase II IgG titer (>1:128) by IFA in conjunction with clinical evidence of infection may be considered evidence of probable infection.
 C. burnetii may be detected in infected tissues by using immunohistochemical staining or DNA detection methods or by direct isolation of the agent via culture.
-PCR assays may be used on whole blood samples in the early stages of illness and before initiation of antibiotic therapy.
+PCR assays may be used on whole blood or serum samples in the early stages of illness and before initiation of antibiotic therapy.

 Avoid areas where potentially infected animals are kept, and avoid consumption of unpasteurized dairy products.
 A human vaccine for Q fever has been developed and used in Australia, but it is not available in the United States.